jurobodik/Causal_CPCM/README.md

 ##  Extending the Method

-It is easy to addd new families!
+It is easy to add new families!
 Just extend the estimate_epsilon function in a way that you want to obtain epsilons:

 ```r
 estimate_epsilon(Y, X, family = "YOUR_DISTRIBUTION")